kokorin/dbt-pumpkin/README.md

 ### `dbt-pumpkin-path`

-`dbt-pumpkin-path` is the only configuration property supported for now.

-It sets a path to YAML schema file of a resource.
+`dbt-pumpkin-path` sets a path to YAML schema file of a resource.
 The path can relative to resource (SQL, CSV or PY) or root-relative.
 Root-relative paths set path relative to DBT project root directory and start with `/` symbol.

 #### Examples